LGIM America and EDF: A new kind of climate partnership

 Andrew: Transportation is one area that EDF is starting to work more closely with investors on recently, as it represents more than 20 percent of global emissions.
 It has broad relevance because nearly every company uses trucks, airplanes, or other transportation modes to move goods and people.
 And yet, far too few companies disclose their transportation-related emissions or have committed to reducing them.
 Working with LGIMA to raise the urgency of this issue with their portfolio companies can benefit all those involved – there is no time to waste.

+This material is intended to provide only general educational information and market commentary.
 Unless otherwise stated, references herein to "LGIM", "we" and "us" are meant to capture the global conglomerate that includes Legal & General Investment Management Ltd. (a U.K. FCA authorized adviser), LGIM International Limited (a U.S. SEC registered investment adviser and U.K. FCA authorized adviser), Legal & General Investment Management America, Inc. (a U.S. SEC registered investment adviser) and Legal & General Investment Management Asia Limited (a Hong Kong SFC registered adviser).
 The LGIM Stewardship Team acts on behalf of all such locally authorized entities. © 2022 Legal & General Investment Management Limited.
 All rights reserved.
 No part of this publication may be reproduced or transmitted in any form or by any means, including photocopying and recording, without the written permission of the publishers.

 Views and opinions expressed herein are as of the date set forth above and may change based on market and other conditions.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Certain of the information contained herein represents or is based on forward-looking statements or information, including descriptions of anticipated market changes and expectations of future activity.
 Forward-looking statements and information are inherently uncertain and actual events or results may differ from those projected.
 Therefore, undue reliance should not be placed on such forward-looking statements and information.
 Strategies involving hedging, derivatives, futures and commodity interests present substantial risk of loss and are designed for sophisticated investors who are able to beat the risk of capital loss.
 LGIMA does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.